2025 dates for your space and climate events calendar

 Nature Finance Forum Europe, Paris, April 28th

 A new event, organised by Climate Action in its pre-COP30 series and alongside its Sustainable Investment Forum Europe in Paris (see below).
 Aimed at senior investment executives, it plans to showcase groundbreaking nature, biodiversity and carbon removals projects, while accelerating new policy frameworks that accelerate the growth and impact of nature projects.
-Early details.
+Full event details.

 Sustainable Investment Forum Europe, Paris, April 29th